Nevada Field Trips for Homeschoolers

 Vast desert, a rich mining industry, and world-famous tourist destinations make Nevada a state full of educational field trip ideas.
 If you’re looking for things to do with kids in Nevada, look no further.
 Here, you’ll find a list of places to visit that will enhance your homeschool and give your children fun, hands-on learning opportunities.
 Whether you’re into science, animals or history, these homeschool field trips in Nevada will get them excited about learning.

 To start planning your field trips, use this printable map of Nevada.
-You’ll also find free Time4Learning lesson plans that you can download at the end of this post to help supplement your fun field trips in Nevada.
+You’ll also find free Time4Learning lesson tie-ins that you can download at the end of this post to help supplement your fun field trips in Nevada.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Silver State.